punk-security/smbeagle/README.md

 # SMBeagle

-*** We now run on Linux!!! ***

-## Intro

-SMBeagle is an (SMB) fileshare auditing tool that hunts out all files it can see in the network and reports if the file can be read and/or written.
+SMBeagle is a cross-platform (SMB) fileshare auditing tool that hunts out all files it can see in the network and reports if the file can be read and/or written.
 All these findings are streamed out to either a CSV file or an elasticsearch host, or both!?  🚀

-SMBeagle tries to make use of the win32 APIs for maximum speed, but fails back to a slower ACL check.
+When running on Windows, with no credentials provided, SMBeagle will make use of the win32 APIs for maximum speed, and integrated auth.

+When running on Linux, or when credentials are provided, we use the cross-platform file scanning through [SMBLibrary](https://github.com/TalAloni/SMBLibrary)

 It has 2 awesome use cases: